Hard and Easy Instances of L-Tromino Tilings: I-Trominoes vs L-Trominoes

 Finally, in Step \ref{st:x}, since $G_1$ and $G_2$ are induced subgraphs of $G$ and there are no edges between $G_1$ and $G_2$, the set $C$ defines a cut of $G$. \end{proof}

-\begin{corollary} For any graph representation $G$ of a region $R$, if $G$ is not detachable, then $G$ is a tree. \end{corollary} \begin{proof} This corollary follows immediately from Lemma \ref{lem:detach} by observing that all cycles in a graph representation $G$ of a region $R$ are of size at least 4. \end{proof}
+\begin{corollary} For any planar dual graph $G$ of a region $R$, if $G$ is not detachable, then $G$ is a tree. \end{corollary} \begin{proof} This corollary follows immediately from Lemma \ref{lem:detach} by observing that all cycles in a planar dual graph $G$ of a region $R$ are of size at least 4. \end{proof}

 \begin{lemma} Let $R$ be a connected region of size $n$ with $n$ a multiple of 3.
 If $R$ is not detachable, then $R^\boxplus$ has a cover. \end{lemma} \begin{proof} Let $R$ be a connected region of size $n$, with $n$ a multiple of 3, that is not detachable.
-By Corollary \ref{cor:tree}, the graph representation $G$ of $R$ is a tree.
+By Corollary \ref{cor:tree}, the planar dual graph $G$ of $R$ is a tree.

 There are four types of vertices in $G$, leaves (degree 1), trunks (degree 2), forks (degree 3), and crosses (degree 4).
 In order to construct a cover for $R^\boxplus$, we will present a tiling for each type of vertex and then show how to assemble all the parts.